-Dave and Mark presented a talk on sustainable software engineering at BelTech earlier this year:
+Dave and Mark presented a talk on sustainable software development at BelTech:

 Software Sustainability and Impact

 Firstly, I’d say it’s brilliant to see everyone here in person and everyone online as well.
-It’s fantastic to see familiar old bakes (face) and some new friends.
-So what we’re going to talk about today is Sustainability, Software and Impact.
+It’s fantastic to see familiar old bakes (faces) and some new friends.
+We’re going to talk about Sustainability, Software, and Impact.
 I think this is a fascinating topic to start off with.
 Maybe this is new and you haven’t heard of it before.
 So it could be something that will set you off in a different direction for years to come.

 I think sustainability will have a bigger impact than security and data regulation!

 So the title of the talk is ‘Sustainability, Software and Impact’.
 You are probably thinking: ‘Why are those two lads standing there?
 What’s the connection?’
 We were busy last year writing a book called ‘The Flywheel Effect’.
 And it is about how we combined business strategy and technical strategy to create a flywheel effect.
 The tech strategy we looked at is the modern cloud.
 And the business strategy is devised through Wardley mapping.

 This combination has been our secret sauce over the last 10 years.
 And sustainability and sustainable software are critical themes in the book.
 There’s a lot more to it and it’s available for preorder on Amazon now!

 The United Nations defines it as development that meets the needs of the present without compromising the ability of future generations.